apify/apify-docs/docs/storage/dataset.md

 This feature is also useful when customizing your RSS feeds generated for various websites.

-By default, the whole result and each page object are wrapped in an `–` element.
+By default, the whole result is wrapped in an `<items/>` emelent, while each page object is contained in an `<item/>` element.
 You can change this using the `xmlRoot` and `xmlRow` URL parameters when GETting your data.

 ## [](#sharing-datasets-between-runs) Sharing datasets between runs